Kcell: History

 In 2016, the Kcell received nomination from Kazakhstan Stock Exchange (KASE) for high level of transparency and disclosure of information.

 In the first half of 2017, 6.5 million residents of 20 cities of Kazakhstan are under the area of 4G/LTE signal coverage from the Kcell JSC.

+In March 2025, Kcell signed a strategic partnership agreement with e&International, the global division of UAE-based telecommunications group e&, during the Mobile World Congress in Barcelona.
+The agreement aims to accelerate Kazakhstan’s digital transformation by enabling Kcell to adopt global best practices in network operations, digital services, and customer experience.

 Owners and management

 Kcell JSC is a part of the JSC Kazakhtelecom.

 Since February 2019 to January 2021 Kaspars Kukelis was the CEO of Kcell.